-The Middle East should not be overlooked when thinking about where to study.
-It is a region with thousands of years and numerous civilizations' worth of history, incredible architecture and feats of engineering -- both modern and ancient--beautiful literature, poetry, and languages, global economic and political significance, rapidly-developing economies, and so much spirit that you should go even if it doesn’t fill any graduation requirements.
+The Middle East should not be overlooked when you're deciding where to study abroad.
+It is a region with thousands of years' worth of history and incredible architecture and feats of engineering -- both modern and ancient.
+The Middle East is home to beautiful literature, poetry, and languages, global economic and political significance, rapidly-developing economies, and so much spirit that it's a worthy option even if it doesn’t fill any graduation requirements.

 Don’t miss out on it because of news reports.
 Most programs are still running because most areas are quite safe, even in the wake of the Arab Spring.
 Find a program or two and then check with the institution for more detailed safety information.

 The Middle East can be roughly divided into three major regions: North Africa, the Levant, the Arabian Gulf countries.
 Though cultures of the Middle East can vary drastically country to country, roughly speaking, countries within the same region are similar to each other.
 Countries around the Mediterranean Sea, for example, manifest a stronger European influence -- in food, language, dress and music -- while the Gulf countries are more conservative.

 With that in mind, consider your destination and its influences.
 Consider the conservativeness of the area, the official religion of the country, and the other main religions within it.
 Many Middle Eastern countries are officially Islamic nations with significant populations of other minority (or majority) religions.
 How will you dress?
 How should you interact with your opposite-gender peers?
 In more conservative cultures, it is not acceptable to hold hands in public, women are encouraged to dress modestly though -- significantly -- not required to veil, and you may find interactions more distant or more formal, depending on location.

 Two other major factors to think about are alcohol laws (Gulf nations in particular have strict laws about buying and consuming alcohol) and religious holidays.
 You will find that the weekends in many Middle Eastern countries are Friday-Saturday, and that religious holidays go by the sighting of the moon.
 If you go by the calendar dates, then, you may have to adjust your plans.

 A great place to start cluing into culture is What's Up With Culture.
 It is a series of modules designed to help soon-to-study-abroad students learn about and adapt to their host culture.
 Your study abroad office may include it as part of your pre-departure work and whether it does or not, it is worth checking out.
 You will learn more about yourself, your presumptions, and worldview, and how to enjoy and understand your host culture more deeply in order to have a richer experience.
-And, we hope, to avoid embarrassing faux-pas :)
+And, we hope, to avoid an embarrassing faux-pas.

 American University in Cairo (AUB) in Egypt and American University in Beirut (AUB) in Lebanon both have long-standing reputations of academic excellence, and AUC in particular has a robust study abroad program.